YanaBaloshenko/FARM-stack_website/README.md

 This is a website created for testing purposes and science project which analyses databases' security

 # Technology stack
-I plan to use a MySQL database first and see how it goes with the other databases.

-Frontend: Angular, CSS, HTML
-Backend: Node.js, Nest.js, TypeORM(?), MySQL or another db
+I plan to use FARM stack for this project - FastAPI, React, MongoDB.